-Renting a property can be a daunting exercise as there are contracts to be signed, reference checks to be performed, deposits to be paid etc. The anxiety that might be experienced when looking to rent a home can be exacerbated by some of the technical terms and “jargon” often used in the lettings industry and frequently found in tenancy agreements.
+Renting a property can be a daunting exercise as there are contracts to be signed, reference checks to be performed, deposits to be paid etc. The anxiety that might be experienced when looking to rent a home can be exacerbated by some of the technical terms and “jargon” often used in the lettings industry.

 Many homes suffer from condensation which, if left untreated, can cause serious property issues and also become a health hazard.
 Landlords need to take appropriate measures to ensure that any property that they let out is safe for human habitation, which includes ensuring that it is not damp.